-- •the status of our collaboration agreements, including the recent election by Pfizer to terminate the Pfizer Agreements, and the timing and sufficiency of any activities associated with the return to us of REMOXY; - •results of or delays in efforts to seek regulatory approval for REMOXY, and in preclinical studies and clinical trials for our other drug candidates; - •publicity regarding products under development by us or others, including with respect to actual or potential medical results relating to such matters; - · announcements of technological innovations or new commercial products by us or others; - · developments in patent or other proprietary rights by us or others; - · comments or opinions by securities analysts or major stockholders; - · adverse media coverage related to opioid pharmaceuticals; - · future sales of our common stock by existing stockholders; - ·developments with respect to potential merger and acquisition activity of companies with whom we have strategic alliances or other agreements; - regulatory developments or changes in regulatory guidance enacted by applicable governmental or other authorities; - litigation, including with respect to the lawsuit currently filed against us and our officers, or threats of litigation; - \cdot economic and other external factors or other disaster or crises; - · the departure of any of our officers, directors or key employees; - · period-to-period fluctuations in financial results; and - · limited daily trading volume.
+- ·results of or delays in efforts to seek regulatory approval for REMOXY, and in preclinical studies and clinical trials for our other drug candidates; - ·publicity regarding products under development by us or others, including with respect to actual or potential medical results relating to such matters; - · announcements of technological innovations or new commercial products by us or others; - \cdot developments in patent or other proprietary rights by us or others; - · comments or opinions by securities analysts or major stockholders; - · adverse media coverage related to opioid pharmaceuticals; - · future sales of our common stock by existing stockholders; - ·developments with respect to potential merger and acquisition activity of companies with whom we have strategic alliances or other agreements; - ·regulatory developments or changes in regulatory guidance enacted by applicable governmental or other authorities; - ·litigation, including with respect to the lawsuit currently filed against us and our officers, or threats of litigation; - · economic and other external factors or other disaster or crises; - · the departure of any of our officers, directors or key employees; - · period-to-period fluctuations in financial results; and - · limited daily trading volume.

-Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, the Dodd-Frank Act of 2010, SEC regulations and the rules of The NASDAQ Stock Market LLC, create uncertainty for public companies.
+Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, the Dodd-Frank Act of 2010, SEC regulations and the rules of The NASDAQ Stock

+Market LLC, create uncertainty for public companies.
 If we were unable to continue to comply with these requirements, we could be delisted from trading on the NASDAQ Global Select Market, or Nasdaq, and thereafter trading in our common stock, if any, may be conducted through the over-the-counter or other market.
 As a consequence of such delisting, an investor would likely find it more difficult to dispose of, or to obtain quotations as to the price of, our common stock.
 Delisting of our common stock could also result in lower prices per share of our common stock than would otherwise prevail.